thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-optimize.md

 -->
 ## Add Experts

 While not completely necessary, we recommend that you add Experts to the datasource.
-These people in your organization generally know a great deal about the data, and can help you train the SearhIQ.
-They are also the individuals who can assist business users in  validating the answers they receive as a result of regular Search, and SearchIQ.
+These people in your organization know a great deal about the data, and can help you train SearchIQ.
+They are also the individuals who can assist business users in validating the answers they receive as a result of both regular Search and SearchIQ.
 You can learn more about that by reading about our [Ask an expert]({{ site.baseurl }}/end-user/search/ask-an-expert.html) feature.

 To specify the experts for the datasource, follow these steps: